docknetwork/api-docs/source/index.html.md

 ## Webhook Events
 You can configure the following events to trigger the HTTP request to send the data to your application.

-### anchor_create
-This event indicates an anchor has been created.
-It will fire when an anchor has been created.

 > SAMPLE JSON PAYLOAD

 ```json